Ammonium oxalate: Vertebrate

 It is produced in the body of vertebrates by metabolism of glyoxylic acid or ascorbic acid.
 It is not metabolized but excreted in the urine.
 It is a constituent of some types of kidney stone.
 It is also found in guano.

 Mineralogy

-Oxammite is a natural, mineral form of ammonium oxalate.
+Oxammite is a natural mineral form of ammonium oxalate.
 This mineral is extremely rare.
+It is an organic mineral derived from guano.

 Chemistry

 Ammonium oxalate is used as an analytical reagent and general reducing agent.
 It and other oxalates are used as anticoagulants, to preserve blood outside the body.

 Earth sciences

 Acid ammonium oxalate (ammonium oxalate acidified to pH 3 with oxalic acid) is commonly employed in soil chemical analysis to extract iron and aluminium from poorly-crystalline minerals (such as ferrihydrite), iron(II)-bearing minerals (such as magnetite) and organic matter.